aqaPayam/NakhBot/docs/domain/02-entities.md

 Current symmetric summary state between two users.

-Used to prevent invalid pair-level actions after match, unmatch, or block.
+Used to prevent invalid pair-level actions after match, unmatch, or internal safety block.

 UserPairState must not store directional actions such as Like, Not Interested, Pending Nakh, or Sent Nakh.